mattermost/mattermost-developer-documentation/site/content/blog/2019-12-18-cloud-monitoring.md

 - Potential data transfer costs
 - DNS resolution with dynamically created VPCs

-The aim of this blog is to go through each one of the challenges we faced and try to explain the path we followed to reach the end solution.
+The aim of this blog is to go through each one of the challenges we faced and to try to explain the path we followed to reach the end solution.

 #### Monitoring Tooling